 We know that your mission is as important to you as our mission is to us, and information is at the heart of all our businesses and lives.
 This is why customer trust is at the center of what we do and why security is our top priority.
 We're transparent with our security program so you can feel informed and safe using our products and services.

 Read more about our approach to security and learn about how customers can play their part.

-The information on this page applies to Atlassian Cloud products Jira, Confluence, Bitbucket, and Stride unless otherwise noted.
+The information on this page applies to Atlassian Cloud products Jira, Confluence, and Bitbucket unless otherwise noted.

-Our Security Management Program takes each of our customers' security requirements into consideration and arrives at a set of requirements and initiatives unique to us and our environment.
-Details of our initiatives are provided on the Atlassian Trust site, where you can download or request our certification reports for ISO 27001 and SOC2 and review our CSA STAR questionnaire, as well as details about our Security Management Program.
+Our Atlassian Trust Management System (ATMS) takes each of our customers' security requirements into consideration and arrives at a set of requirements and initiatives unique to us and our environment.
+Details of our initiatives are provided on the Atlassian Trust site, where you can download or request our certification reports for ISO 27001 and SOC2 and review our CSA STAR questionnaire, as well as details about our Atlassian Trust Management System (ATMS).